-You may have heard the name INTERPOL mentioned in movies or TV shows, usually with the backdrop of some foreign locale.
-But what is this organization, and why is it only mentioned in connection with some type of international crime?
+You may have heard the name INTERPOL mentioned in movies or TV shows, usually with the backdrop of some foreign locale, but what is this organization, and why is it only mentioned in connection with some type of international crime?

-Notable and Famous Cases During INTERPOL’s History
+Notable and Famous Cases Involving INTERPOL

-One of Monet’s art pieces called “Impression, Soleil Levant” was stolen at gun point from the Musee Marmottan Monet in Paris in 1985.
+One of Monet’s art pieces called “Impression, Soleil Levant” was stolen at gunpoint from the Musee Marmottan Monet in Paris in 1985.
 The thieves were Philippe Jamin and Youssef Khimoun, members of an art theft syndicate.
 INTERPOL tracked them to Japan where they were linked to other crimes, and the painting was eventually recovered in Corsica in 1990.
 Jamin and Khimoun had been hired by a Japanese gangster to pull off the job.

 A pair of bank robbers named Craig Pritchert and Nova Guthrie stole more than $500,000 across the western US in the late 1990s, and they became known as a modern-day Bonnie and Clyde.
-The pair lived it up on their take and took vacations to the mountains of Colorado and the Caribbean.
+The pair lived it up on their take and took vacations to the mountains of Colorado and the beaches of the Caribbean.
 They were eventually caught in Cape Town, South Africa, where they were living at the time.
 An informant had recognized them after they had appeared on an episode of America’s Most Wanted.

 A British smuggler named Jonathan Toekley-Parry moved over 3,000 pieces of Egyptian antiquities out of Egypt and disguised them as reproductions in the 1990s.
 INTERPOL, along with Scotland Yard and the Egyptian Antiquities Police, caught up to Toekley-Parry in 1997.